 Sky Higgins BA (Hons), MBACP

-I offer a confidential, sensitive, caring therapeutic space to examine and find healing from the difficulties that arise in life, be that loss, depression, stress, difficult life events, chronic pain/illness, mental health issues, childhood events such as divorce, issues of identity and search for meaning.
+Currently offering online and telephone counselling due to COVID-19.
+I offer a confidential, sensitive, caring therapeutic space to examine and find healing from the difficulties that arise in life, be that loss, depression, anxiety, stress, difficult life events, chronic pain/illness, mental health issues, childhood events such as divorce, issues of identity and search for meaning.
 I support you to find your path through these challenges in order to heal and grow.

-I am a qualified person-centred therapist with experience in bereavement, and group support for those bereaved by suicide.
+I am a qualified person-centred therapist with experience in bereavement including complex bereavements such as suicide.
 Feedback from clients shows that they appreciate my gentle and compassionate approach.
 Working from the person-centred model means that I will support your own healing journey rather than advise or analyse you.

 Person centred counselling is based on the belief that we all have an innate capacity for healing and that when we are struggling with life’s challenges a skilled, caring and facilitative counselling relationship can support us in this.